Man resting in the gym after a workout, focusing on achieving his fitness goals

 The Importance of Setting Realistic Goals

-Over the years, I’ve realized that realistic goals make all the difference when starting a fitness routine.
+Over the years, I’ve found that realistic goals make all the difference when starting a fitness routine.

 Unrealistic expectations only lead to frustration and giving up.